tanweiming00/BT4012-Project-Group-22/README.md

 | Zen Bin Xing Yiang | A0234171N |

 Please ensure that "Base.csv" is in the same directory as "EDA + Preprocessing.ipynb" for notebook to run properly.
+It can be downloaded at https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022 or you may use the source code files that we uploaded.

 Also, please ensure that the following libraries are installed: pandas